GB 23971-2025 Organic heat transfer fluids +English, Anglais, Englisch, Inglés, えいご

 A.8 Precision

-Appendix B (Normative) Test method for thermal oxidation stability of organic heat transfer fluids
+Annex B (Normative) Test method for thermal oxidation stability of organic heat transfer fluids

 B.1 Principle

-B.2 Apparatus and materials
+B.2 Instruments and materials

 B.3 Reagents